practicalli/neovim/docs/neovim-basics/index.md

-# Using Newovim
+# Using Neovim

-Using the fundamental controls of Neovim that apply across any and all editing.
+The fundamental controls of Neovim which apply across all editing tasks.

 [Clojure Development](../repl-driven-development/index.md){ .md-button }
 [Version Control](../version-control/index.md){ .md-button }